-As mentioned in Section \ref{sec:questions}, there are two main approaches considered in the literature for exploring the short-term predictability of returns in order book markets: the first considers carefully handcrafted features $x_t, \ldots, x_{t-T}$ and relatively simple specifications for the prediction functions $g$ or $(p_{\downarrow}, p_{=}, p_{\uparrow})$, i.e.\ linear, decision tree, etc, the second -- which we will explore in this paper -- uses raw order book features $x_t, \ldots, x_{t-T}$ as input to deep neural network architectures as prediction functions.
-We will assume the reader is familiar with deep learning techniques and thus give a brief overview of the relevant concepts in the next Section, more detailed expositions can be found in \citet{deep_learning_Goodfellow}.
+As mentioned in Section \ref{sec:questions}, there are two main approaches considered in the literature for exploring the short-term predictability of returns in order book markets: the first considers carefully handcrafted features $\mathbf{x}_t, \ldots, \mathbf{x}_{t-T}$ and relatively simple specifications for the prediction functions $g$ or $(p_{\downarrow}, p_{=}, p_{\uparrow})$, e.g.\ linear specifications or decision trees, the second -- which we will explore in this paper -- uses raw order book features $\mathbf{x}_t, \ldots, \mathbf{x}_{t-T}$ as inputs to more complex prediction functions, e.g.\ deep neural network architectures.
+We will assume the reader is familiar with deep learning techniques and thus give a brief overview of the relevant concepts in Appendix \ref{app:deep_learning}, more detailed expositions can be found in \citet{deep_learning_Goodfellow}.